Pictogram van een vrachtwagen, symbool voor verzending of levering. Free home delivery from €75

 Article 5 – The agreement

-- The agreement is concluded, subject to the provisions of paragraph 4, at the moment of acceptance by the consumer of the offer and compliance with the conditions set therein.
+- The agreement is concluded, subject to the provisions of paragraph 4, at the moment the consumer accepts the offer and meets the conditions set.

-- If the consumer has accepted the offer electronically, the entrepreneur will immediately confirm receipt of the acceptance of the offer electronically.
+- If the consumer has accepted the offer electronically, the entrepreneur will immediately confirm receipt of the acceptance electronically.
 As long as the receipt of this acceptance has not been confirmed by the entrepreneur, the consumer can dissolve the agreement.

-- If the agreement is concluded electronically, the entrepreneur takes appropriate technical and organizational measures to secure the electronic transfer of data and ensures a secure web environment.
-If the consumer can pay electronically, the entrepreneur will take appropriate security measures.
+- If the agreement is concluded electronically, the entrepreneur will take appropriate technical and organizational measures to secure the electronic transfer of data and ensure a secure web environment.
+If the consumer can pay electronically, the entrepreneur will observe appropriate security measures.

-- The entrepreneur can – within legal frameworks – ascertain whether the consumer can meet his payment obligations, as well as all those facts and factors that are important for responsibly entering into the distance agreement.
-If the entrepreneur has good grounds based on this investigation not to enter into the agreement, he is entitled to refuse an order or request with reasons or to attach special conditions to the execution.
+- The entrepreneur may – within legal frameworks – verify whether the consumer can meet their payment obligations, as well as all facts and factors relevant to responsibly entering into the distance agreement.
+If the entrepreneur has good reasons based on this investigation not to enter into the agreement, they are entitled to refuse an order or request with reasons or to attach special conditions to the execution.

-- the visiting address of the entrepreneur's establishment where the consumer can go with complaints;
+- the visiting address of the entrepreneur's establishment where the consumer can address complaints;

-- the conditions under which and the manner in which the consumer can exercise the right of withdrawal, or a clear notice regarding the exclusion of the right of withdrawal;
+- the conditions under which and the manner in which the consumer can exercise the right of withdrawal, or a clear statement regarding the exclusion of the right of withdrawal;

-- the information about guarantees and existing after-sales service;
+- the information about warranties and existing after-sales service;

-- the data included in article 4 paragraph 3 of these terms, unless the entrepreneur has already provided this data to the consumer before the execution of the agreement;
+- the data included in article 4 paragraph 3 of these terms and conditions, unless the entrepreneur has already provided this data to the consumer before the execution of the agreement;

-- the requirements for termination of the agreement if the agreement has a duration of more than one year or is of indefinite duration.
+- the requirements for terminating the agreement if the agreement has a duration of more than one year or is of indefinite duration.
 In the case of a duration transaction, the provision in the previous paragraph only applies to the first delivery.

-- Every agreement is entered into under the suspensive condition of sufficient availability of the respective products.
+Every agreement is entered into under the suspensive condition of sufficient availability of the relevant products.

 Article 6 – Right of withdrawal